 Doyle’s Spinnaker Staysail is a specialty sail that is hoisted on reaching legs, when the apparent wind angle is between 80-135, and adds a large amount of sail area for no rating penalty.
-Set independently of any stay, the sail goes from the middle of the foredeck to the masthead.
+Set independently of any stay, the sail is tacked aft of the headstay and hoisted on a headsail halyard.
 Generally, the sail is constructed of high-modulus, Code-0 type cloth, and needs a high modulus luff line as well, as the sail flies independently of any stay.
-Combined with an independent furling system, the sail can be easily set and doused, making it candidate to help with sail crossovers on high performance racing yachts.
+Combined with an independent furling system, the sail can be easily set and doused.

 Flown inside running sails, spinnaker staysails provide additional horsepower and better control.
 Utilises a furler for ease of handling and available in panelled or Stratis construction.